High Level Disinfection

 Know what disinfection to apply is based on the Spaulding Classification

-- Non-critical probe is low level disinfected as the probe contacts intact skin or non-infected skin and the potential cross-infection risk is low.
+- Non-critical probe is low level disinfected or intermediate level disinfection as the probe contacts intact skin or non-infected skin and the potential cross-infection risk is low.

 - Semi-critical probe is high level disinfected as the probe may contact non-intact skin (wound or burn) or mucus membrane and the potential risk of cross-infection is considered medium to high.